netgainsystems/docs/content/getting_started/emedge-agent/config_checks/winsvc.md

       - name: check2
         ...<snipped>...
     ```
-  - run **emedge-agent reload** to trigger emedge-agent to reload the config
+  - Run **emedge-agent reload** to trigger emedge-agent to reload the config
-  - the process will be monitored and metrics collected will now be forwarding to **emedge**
+  - The process will be monitored and metrics collected will now be forwarding to **emedge**